mfp/extprot/doc/benchmark.md

 Short story:

-* extprot protocols are fairly compact, taking often 5 times less space than XML-based serializations (and half as much space as a gzipped XML representation)
+* extprot protocols are fairly compact, taking often 5 times less space than XML-based serializations, and as little as 4 times less than a gzipped XML representation for small messages.

-* extprot is fast: it can deserialize one to two orders of magnitude faster than XML.
+* extprot is fast: it can deserialize one to two orders of magnitude faster than XML, and three times faster than gzip can decompress the XML data.

 ## Benchmark: complex message